-Deubiquitinases (DUB) play an important role in the ubiquitin pathway.
+Deubiquitinases (DUB) play an essential role in the ubiquitin pathway.
 This class of enzymes provides the removal of monoubiquitin and polyubiquitin chains from proteins.
-Their catalytic activity includes thiol-dependent hydrolysis of ester, thioester, amide, peptide and isopeptide bonds formed by the C-terminal Gly of ubiquitin.
-Usually a single ubiquitin protein or chains of ubiquitin are added to lysine residues of a substrate protein.
-These post-translational modifications are added to proteins by the ubiquitination machinery: ubiquitin-activating enzymes (E1), ubiquitin-conjugating enzymes (E2) and ubiquitin ligases (E3).
+Their catalytic activity includes thiol-dependent hydrolysis of ester, thioester, amide, peptide, and isopeptide bonds formed by the C-terminal Gly of ubiquitin.
+Usually, a single ubiquitin protein or chains of ubiquitin are added to lysine residues of a substrate protein.
+These post-translational modifications are added to proteins by the ubiquitination machinery: ubiquitin-activating enzymes (E1), ubiquitin-conjugating enzymes (E2), and ubiquitin ligases (E3).

-We focused our attention on the first pair of representatives (USP1/USP2) of the main ubiquitin-specific protease superfamily and UBA5 of E1 class.
-Our in silico platform was implemented to predict new types of active compounds.
-All supporting data was taken from ChEMBL DB and RCSB protein data bank.
-Two different approaches were applied to carry out both structure-based and ligand-based search and design of our new Deubiquitinase Targeted and Focused Libraries.
+Life Chemicals has focused its attention on the first pair of representatives (USP1/USP2) of the main ubiquitin-specific protease superfamily and UBA5 of the E1 class to prepare Screening Libraries presented here.
+The proprietary in silico screening platform was used to predict new types of active compounds.
+All supporting data were taken from the ChEMBL DB and RCSB Protein Data Bank.
+To design our Deubiquitinase Targeted and Focused Screening Libraries, structure-based and ligand-based approaches were taken.

-Docking of the entire Life Chemicals Stock Collection in the active site of E1 activating protein was performed with Glide from Schrödinger Suite.
-To improve docking results, a set of constraints was defined (Fig. 1).
-The resulting Deubiquitinase E1 Targeted Library includes 417 stock-available compounds with potential activity towards E1 enzymes.
+Docking of the entire Life Chemicals HTS Compound Collection in the active site of E1 activating protein was performed with the Glide from Schrödinger Suite (Fig. 1).
+A set of constraints was defined to improve docking result quality.
+The resulting Deubiquitinase E1 Targeted Library includes 417 in-stock drug-like screening compounds with potential E1 enzyme activity.

-Pharmacophore modeling was employed for the search of DUB-specific compounds with the aid of both Cresset and Schrödinger modules (Fig. 2).
-As a result, 1,239 prospective small-molecule inhibitors of ubiquitin-specific proteases (USP1, 2) were identified for Life Chemicals Deubiquitinase USP1, 2 Focused Library.
+Pharmacophore modeling was employed to search for DUB-specific screening compounds with the aid of both Cresset and Schrödinger modules (Fig. 2).
+As a result, 1,200 potential small-molecule inhibitors of ubiquitin-specific proteases (USP1, 2) were identified for the Deubiquitinase USP1, 2 Focused Screening Library.

-Fig.2.
+Figure 2.
 A. K-mean clustering method was implemented to select the best cluster by its total activity (colored 3D diagram is a visualized distribution of 150 clusters).
 B. QSAR field-based analysis for 3D bioactive structure prediction by conformer search and cross-alignment of reference compounds.
-C. Pharmacophore-based search of compounds against USP
+C. Pharmacophore-based search of compounds against USP.